abdgafartunde/abdgafartunde.github.io/_posts/2024-01-20-computational-inverse-problems-and-deep-learning.md

 layout: post
 title: "The Convergence of Computational Inverse Problems and Deep Learning"
 date: 2024-01-20
-categories: [Research, Deep Learning, Mathematics]
 ---

 The intersection of computational inverse problems and deep learning represents one of the most exciting frontiers in applied mathematics today.
-As someone deeply involved in this field, particularly in medical imaging applications, I've observed how this convergence is reshaping our approach to complex mathematical challenges.
+I've observed how this convergence is reshaping our approach to complex mathematical challenges in medical imaging applications.

 <!-- more -->